maoyuans/chronicles-of-terre/subclasses/Sorcerer-Leyline.md

 # Sorcerer - Leyline Legacy

-These sorcerers draw their power from the land itself.
-The power of Nature is untamed, meant to be harnessed by the true children of Terre.
+These sorcerers draw their power from Nature itself, from the land, the ocean, or the sky.
+The power of Nature is untamed, meant to be harnessed by only the true children of Terre.

 ## Natural Prowess